-Student leader Eric Cote spoke with Director of New Student Engagement + Transition Alexa Simeone about transitioning from high school to college life during his first year at Emmanuel.
+Student leader Skylar Steffes spoke with Director of New Student Engagement & Transition Alexa Trainor about transitioning from high school to college life during her first year at Emmanuel.

 Alexa: What is your favorite thing about EC?